Esri/offline-editor-js/README.md

 ###Constructor
 Constructor | Description
 --- | ---
-`offlineTilesEnabler()` | Creates an instance of the offlineTilesEnabler class.
+`OfflineTilesEnabler()` | Creates an instance of the offlineTilesEnabler class.
 This library allows you to extend an ArcGISTiledMapServiceLayer with offline capability as well as manage the online/offline resynchronization process.

 ###Methods